silver1145/scripts-com3d2/README.md

 ### [mipmap_extend](./scripts/mipmap_extend.cs)

-All texture with `mipmap` in the name will enable Mipmap.
+Textures with `mipmap` in the name will enable Mipmap; textures with `linear` in the name will enable Linear.

 ### [mate_tex_cache](./scripts/mate_tex_cache.cs)